andreafabrizi/DNSProxy/README.md

 Most of users will run DNSP directly through HTTPS w/out caching & extra proxy.
 The DNSP server will just talk to remote resolver webservice, w/out any cache.

-FYI, a cache is often availaible "in the network" when using HTTP, no real need for an extra local cache (HTTP/2 and HTTPS make it difficult to cache locally).
+As we all know, "a cache" is often availaible "in the network" when it comes to HTTP, no real need for extra local cache (HTTP/2 and HTTPS make local cache uneasy).

 If you can't access "secured" VPN tunnels to resolve names externally (i.e.
 TOR users, Chinese walls), DNSProxy is a rapid and efficient solution for you.